Payton20/meta/README.md

 G'day mate.
-How are you going?
+Here are the random stuff I learnt in Python from variety of sources.